 Parents who have adopted a child in another country

 Some legal adoptions made in other countries (who have not signed up to the Hague Convention) are not recognized in England, and therefore an application to adopt is needed to the English courts if the child comes to live in the country.

 Foster carers wishing to adopt a child in their care need to speak to their social worker and the child’s social worker.

-The court expects to have the views of all birth parents, in any adoption proceedings.
-Birth parents will therefore be interviewed in all cases, whether or not they have parental responsibility.
+Note: The court expects to have the views of all birth parents, in almost all adoption proceedings.
+If at all possible birth parents will therefore be interviewed in all cases, whether or not they have parental responsibility.